During which phase of mitosis do the chromosomes line up along th... | Channels for Pearson+

 Understand the process of mitosis, which is the division of a single cell into two genetically identical daughter cells.
 Mitosis consists of several phases: prophase, metaphase, anaphase, and telophase.

-Finally, in telophase, the chromosomes begin to de-condense, the nuclear envelope re-forms around each set of chromosomes, and the cell prepares to divide its cytoplasm through cytokinesis.
+Finally, in telophase, the chromosomes arrive at the poles, and the nuclear envelope re-forms around each set of chromosomes, completing the process of mitosis.

 Watch next